priyansh06rawat/Avalanche-CLI-/README.md

 **3. Connect to Metamask**: Connect you EVM Subnet to metamask, this can be done by following the steps laid out in our guide.

 **4. Deploy basic building blocks**: You can use Solidity and Remix to deploy the basic building blocks of your game, such as smart contracts for battling, exploring, and trading.
 These contracts will define the game rules, such as liquidity pools, tokens, and more.
+With these steps, you can create a DeFi Kingdom clone on Avalanche that allows players to collect, build, and earn rewards for their participation in the game's activities
+### Tools Used:
+*Ubuntu terminal
+*Solidity
+*Remix
+*Metamask
+*Web Browser